On transfer maps in the algebraic $K$-theory of spaces: Comparison of transfer maps

 \subsection{The main result}

-Our main result shows that the Waldhausen trace map is natural up to \emph{weak} homotopy with respect to the $A$-theory and Becker-Gottlieb transfer maps respectively.
-We recall that two maps $f, g \colon X \to Y$ are \emph{weakly homotopic} if for any map $h \colon K \to X$ where $K$ is homotopy finite, the maps $fh$ and $gh$ are homotopic.
+Our main result below shows that the Waldhausen trace map is natural up to \emph{weak} homotopy with respect to the $A$-theory and Becker-Gottlieb transfer maps respectively.
+We recall that two maps $f, g \colon X \to Y$ are \emph{weakly homotopic} if for any map $h \colon K \to X$ where $K$ is homotopy finite, the maps $fh, gh \colon K \to Y$ are homotopic.
 In this case, we also say that $f$ and $g$ agree up to weak homotopy.
-Clearly, it suffices to restrict to homotopy finite spaces $K$ which are path-connected.
+Clearly, it suffices to consider only homotopy finite spaces $K$ which are path-connected.

-By the definition of $A$-theory in terms of group completion (see Subsections \ref{recollect-1} and \ref{classifying-1}) and the `group completion' theorem \cite{McDS, RW}, there is an acyclic map for any based path-connected space $X$:
+Using the definition of $A$-theory in terms of group completion (see Subsections \ref{recollect-1} and \ref{classifying-1}) and the `group completion' theorem \cite{McDS, RW}, there is an acyclic map for any based path-connected space $X$:

 \begin{theorem} Let $p \colon E \to B$ be a fibration with homotopy finite fibers.
 Then

 commutes up to weak homotopy. \end{theorem} \begin{proof} We may assume without loss of generality that $B = |B_{\bullet}|$ is the geometric realization of a simplicial set.
 Let $K$ be a connected finite CW complex and let $h \colon K \to A(B)$ be a map.
 We need to show that the following diagram commutes up to homotopy: